Zero-Yi/GCLRobustness/Readme.md

 # Introduce

-This is the repository of the project: Adversarial Attacks against Graph Neural Networks in the context of Graph Contrastive Learning.
+This is one part of the project: Adversarial Attacks against Graph Neural Networks in the context of Graph Contrastive Learning.
+Check the [paper](https://arxiv.org/abs/2311.17853) for further details.

 # Usage
 ## Setup